-Scientists rely on increasingly detailed images of the structure and function of the brain to understand, diagnose and treat neurodegenerative diseases and cognitive changes associated with aging.
+Today's physicians and scientists have come to rely on increasingly detailed images of the brain's structure and function to better understand, diagnose and treat neurodegenerative diseases and cognitive changes associated with aging.

 Located in the Center for Neuroscience, the IDeA Lab uses a variety of state-of-the-art imaging techniques, including: